t9md/atom-project-folder/README.md

 Atom provide `application:add-project-folder` to add your project to project list.
 And you can right click and chose `Remove Project Folder` to remove project from list.
-This package enables you to quickly do above actions and provide extra command to manipulate project list.
+This package enables you to quickly do above actions and provide extra commands to manipulate project list.

 # Features